 There are batteries that could last 100km or more.
 Batteries are getting as technology improves.
 However, batteries remain quite expensive.
 Moreover, advanced and longer-lasting batteries are often heavier.
 You may want to consider this when making your choice.
 For casual city rides, long battery life is not usually a top consideration.

 For a pleasant city ride, a comfortable seat is paramount.
 You want to have a smooth and pleasant ride.
 For you, your city bike is a means of transportation and fun.
 Make sure your bike’s seat is soft and comfortable to take you around.

 Seats are usually replaceable, widely available and not expensive.
 If on the e-bike model of your choice, seat comfort does not meet your demands, you should be able to buy a new seat or a cushioning seat cover without any difficulty.

 I recommend a high handlebar and an upright seating position for a city electric bike.
 A high handlebar keeps your body upright, while you will have to bend your back to reach the handlebar with the sport variation,

-The upright seating position also gives you better ability to look around, when you ride.
+The upright seating position also gives you a better ability to look around, when you ride.
 Sports position handlebar will have you look mostly on the road.
 This is usually not the most pleasant front view and head position when traveling in town.
 Sports variation makes it more difficult to see other bikers, pedestrians and other potential obstacles, which can certainly be plenty on often-busy city streets.

 In sports variation, you will have to bend your neck to look ahead.
 While seating upright you will be looking ahead with ease.